sharique-WebDev/Personal-Portfolio/README.md

 # portfolio
-My Portfolio using basic html css js.
+Personal portfolio made by using basic html css and js.